cseelye/dev-environment/windows-setup.md

 ```
 Hit enter at the prompts to accept the defaults.

 Configure SSH by creating `~/.ssh/config`.
-Here is a starting point with some defaults for all hosts, add your customizations for your particular hosts:
+Here is a starting point with some defaults for all hosts, add your customizations for your particular hosts (see references below for more info):
 ```
 echo <<EOF > ~/.ssh/config
 Host *